Preserving Paradise, On Earth Day and Everyday

 They don’t have to be here.
 They just love the island and being part of the earthly cycle — full of energy, full of life, and full of promise.

 Anyone can donate at sandalsfoundation.org.
-Choose “Environment” and know that 100 percent of every donation will go directly to conservation and environmental education programs across the Caribbean.
+Choose “Environment” and know that 100 percent of every donation will go directly to conservation and environmental education programmes across the Caribbean.

 Read More Travel Guides